V-Ray course for 3ds Max users, teaching skills for producing high-quality, high-resolution images and animations for your designs.

 Payment for V-Ray training can be made bank transfer or card.
 View training course payment options.

 We accept purchase orders from UK-registered companies.

-If a company or delegate cancels an V-Ray training course booking giving less than 10 working days’ notice, a cancellation fee is payable.
+If an on-request 3ds Max – Rendering with V-Ray course booking is cancelled giving less than 20 working days’ notice, a cancellation fee is payable.
 View cancellation terms.